Editing Instruments

 • Pitch Envelope : Defines how FamiStudio will interpret the values in the pitch envelope.

 • Absolute : By default, FamiStudio's pitch envelope are absolute.
-Meaning that the envelope values are the pitch you are going to hear, this is especially useful for vibrato where you can draw a simple sine wave.
+Meaning that the pitch envelope value you enter is the pitch you are going to hear.
+This is especially useful for vibrato where you can draw a simple sine wave.

 Adding instruments